hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 Yes, still no conditions.

 So the time came for reminiscing on Flashback, and finally playing through the first level.
-Just let me enter `cd GAMES\FBACK` and `flashback`, then...
+Just let me enter `cd GAMES\FBACK` and type `flashback`, then...

 ![Flashback](flashback.png)